Changning, Shanghai

 Changning District (Chángníng Qū (长宁区); ') is one of the seven administrative districts that make up the city centre of Shanghai, China.
 It has a land area of 37.19 km2 and had a population of 694,000 as of 2018.
 The district government is located at 1320 Yuyuan Rd.

 Economy

 Numerous airlines are headquartered in Changning, which houses Shanghai Hongqiao International Airport.
 China Eastern Airlines has its headquarters, the China Eastern Airlines Building, on the airport grounds.
 China Cargo Airlines has its headquarters on the airport property.
 Spring Airlines has its headquarters in the Homeyo Hotel in Changning.
-Juneyao Airlines has its headquarters in the district.
+Juneyao Airlines formerly had its headquarters in the district.

 Huazhu Hotels or China Lodging, which operates Hanting Hotels and other brands, has its headquarters in the district.
 Additionally Pinduoduo is based in the district.

 Renren Inc. has its Shanghai office in the SOHO Zhong Shan Square (SOHO中山广场 (SOHO中山廣場, SOHO Zhōngshān Guǎngchǎng)) in Changning District.